UK Patient Guide

 Dental treatment in Phu Quoc for British patients

-Phu Quoc removes the one friction point that puts some British patients off Vietnam — the e-visa.
+Phu Quoc removes the one friction point that puts some British patients off Vietnam, the e-visa.
 Under the island's Special Economic Zone rules, British passport holders enter for 30 days without a visa.
-Savings of 65–75% versus UK private dental prices.
-All prices in GBP.
+Savings of 65-75% versus UK private dental prices, with every quote in pounds sterling.

 | Treatment | UK private (GBP) | Phu Quoc (GBP) | You save |